Most founders think it's timing or traction.

 Let me show you what VCs see that you don't.

-15 minutes.
-Walk away with a clear action plan and an honest read on what's actually blocking your growth.
+Walk away with a clear action plan and an honest read on what's actually blocking growth.
+No pitch, no retainer pressure.

-$ apply --now→The four patterns that keep showing up — regardless of stack, stage, or funding round.
+$ apply --now→The four problems that kill technical founders — regardless of stack, stage, or funding round.

 Real outcomes.
 Real companies.
 Real numbers.